 Keyword Research is very important as part of internet marketing.
 Getting website traffic is about ranking high by using the right keywords in a webpage/article, through keyword research.
-If a website contains these relevant keywords and is considered an interesting website by search engines, then the website will rank higher than others (after quite some time).
-The keywords to include in a webpage/article must be quite researched to include the least competitive ones (since competition quite extreme).
+If a website contains these relevant keywords and is considered an interesting website by search engines, then the website will rank higher than others.
+The keywords to include in an article must be quite researched to include the least competitive ones (since competition is quite extreme).
 A long article with multiple keyword combinations (and even with synonyms) will get a greater ranking advantage.
-Quality articles are important but ranking on well researched keywords is more important.
+Quality articles are important but ranking on well-researched keywords is more important.
 This tutorial will show you how to research and select the right keywords for your website page.

 Keywords must be positioned in important elements of a website.
 These are: title, url (webpage address), description, main article body, menu, image name, image alt name, etc).
 Keywords in title and url are the most important elements.
 Use relevant keywords so that visitors will stay longer in a webpage instead of leaving (bouncing).
 This will give wrong signals to Google about the relevancy of such webpage.